jlparkI/categorical_mixture/docs/installation.rst

   python setup.py install

 Requirements are Python 3, scipy, numpy and Cython (Ray is an optional dependency that's useful on some cluster environments).
+Note that the requirements in the requirements.txt are mostly for development and building docs etc, so you DO NOT NEED ALL OF THEM -- don't run `pip install -r requirements.txt` unless necessary.

 If you encounter any errors, please report at the project github page.